 promoting innovative housing policy and practice

 News and Events

-We are delighted to announce the winners of the 2013 World Habitat Awards, which have been chosen from over 200 entries from across the globe.
-These innovative projects demonstrate significant impact within their own communities as well as the potential for the transfer of their practice to other contexts.
+We are delighted to announce the winners of the 2014-15 World Habitat Awards, which have been chosen from hundreds of submissions from around the world.
+These innovative projects demonstrate significant impact within their own communities as well as the transfer of their practice to other contexts.

 The Second POWER HOUSE nZEC Symposium held in Versailles represented an excellent opportunity to assess the issues that cities of tomorrow will be facing in the near future and to discuss with local authorities’ representatives and housing experts about how Public, Cooperative and Social Housing providers should contribute to address these challenges and secure a ‘fair energy transition’.